Gamify-IT/docs/dev-manuals/project-management/agile-charter.md

 ### Mission

-We build a online
+We build an online minigame platform.

-- minigame platform
+Features:

 - static world you progress by completing minigames
 - replacable and interchangable minigame content
-- (you can learn smth)
+- you gain knowledge
 - easy to extend with more minigames
-- easy to access through the browser
+- easy to access through the web browser

-### Mission Tests (ggf.
-DoD)
+### Mission Tests (possibly DoD)

 - [ ] Users can successfully register and login to the platform
 - [ ] An overworld exists where users can wander around and start minigames